 When submitting a planning application, please be aware that we will not be able to upload any single document over 5mb to our planning system.
 This will apply to documents submitted via the planning portal or emailed to us.

 This should be at an identified standard metric scale (typically 1:1250 or 1:2500, but wherever possible, plans should be scaled to fit onto A4 or A3 paper size).

 Some guidelines are:

-- plans should identify and name sufficient roads and/or buildings on land adjoining the application site to ensure that the exact location of the application site is clear
+- plans should identify and name sufficient roads and/or buildings on land adjoining the application site to make sure that the exact location of the application site is clear

 - the application site should be edged clearly with a red line, it should include all land necessary to carry out the proposed development – for example, land required for access to the site from a public highway, visibility splays, landscaping, car parking and open areas around buildings